-This type of iridescent quality of the natural Mother of Pearl is challenging for anyone to duplicate with a faux or fake Mother of Pearl.
-The reason is that the phony or the fake mother of pearl will not have the intricate layers required to give the natural Mother of Pearl this iridescent quality.
+This iridescent quality of the natural Mother of Pearl is challenging for anyone to duplicate with a faux or fake Mother of Pearl.
+The reason is that the phony or the fake Mother of Pearl will not have the intricate layers required to give the natural Mother of Pearl this iridescent quality.

 Tapping The Pieces Together Will Show You If Real Or Fake